Using sector-specific guidance

-According to the definition provided in the guidelines, a sector guide: "describes the principles for carrying out a greenhouse gas emissions inventory for the organizations within a given sector or branch of activity.
-It is particularly concerned with defining the sources, sinks, gas types, necessary data and calculation methods for each significant and/or relevant emission category for the sector under consideration, in order to optimize the implementation of GHG inventories.
+According to the definition provided in the guidelines, a sector-specific guide "describes the principles for carrying out a greenhouse gas emissions assessment for organizations in a given sector or branch of activity".
+It is particularly concerned with defining the sources, sinks, gas types, necessary data and calculation methods for each significant and/or relevant emission category for the sector under consideration, in order to optimize the quantification and reporting of GHG emissions.

-All the elements required for carrying out a GHG emissions inventory should be included in a guide.
+All the elements required for carrying out a GHG emissions assessment should be included in a guide.

 Note 1: A guide may describe relevant emission reduction actions

-Note 2: A guide may describe the relevant emission factors."
+Note 2: A guide may describe relevant emission factors.

 How to succeed with a sectoral approach?

-This collection of experiences from several existing sectoral approaches offers useful advice and recommendations for potential producers of sector guides (professional federations, sectoral technical organizations, groups of companies, etc.) to succeed with their sectoral approach: utility, pitfalls to avoid, deployment and development over time.
+Compilation of current sectoral processes.
+It provides useful recommendations for potential users of sector-specific guides (professional associations, sectoral technical organizations, business groups, etc.) to ensure the success of their sectoral approach: interest, pitfalls to avoid, deployment and long-term management.

-After several years promoting and supporting sectoral approaches with regard to the implementation of GHG inventories, the Climate Service of ADEME wished to identify priority sectors for which to develop guides.
+After several years promoting and supporting sectoral approaches with regard to the implementation of GHG assessments, ADEME's Climate team wished to identify priority sectors for which to develop guides.
 This study has several aspects: